Radhe Radhe

+Influence

 Along with other common greetings like Jai Shri Krishna, Hare Krishna and Radhe Krishna, Radhe Radhe is also one of the most used greetings among the Vaishnava community.
 Jai Shri Radhe is a variant of Radhe Radhe often used in temples, which means "Glories to Radha".

 It is common to see the phrase Radhe Radhe written on the walls of houses, on the trunks of trees and printed on the clothes of priests and devotees in the Braj region.

 In popular culture

 "Radhe Radhe" is a song performed by Amit Gupta for the 2019 Bollywood movie Dream Girl.